ployground/bsdploy/docs/tutorial/webserver.rst

 The webserver jail itself will host a simple website that lists and links the available services.

-The website itself will in a dedicated ZFS that will be mounted into the jail, so let's start with creating this.
+The website will be in a dedicated ZFS that will be mounted into the jail, so let's start with creating this.

 In ``etc/ploy.conf`` from the quickstart you should have the following ezjail master::